Allergy and Immunology; Humans; Inflammation; Molecular Biology; Skin; Wound Healing

 - Adelheid Elbe-Bürger

 Topical antiseptics are less potent to induce resistance using their unspecific mode of action and the high concentrations in which they can be used comparing to the use of antibiotics.
-Contrasting with other antiseptic substances, octenidine dihydrochloride (OCT) shows high efficiency already within a short time of application at low concentrations.
+Contrasting with other antiseptic substances, octenidine dihydrochloride (OCT) shows high efficiency already within a short application time at low concentrations.
 Recent studies in humans demonstrated that OCT does not delay the wound epithelization and significantly lowers bacterial colonization on skin wounds leading to a greater reduction in wound size and higher healing rates of skin graft wounds in burn patients.
 Results from animal and clinical observations imply that OCT may have a positive influence on wound healing.
 Yet, the exact influence of OCT on human skin cells has not been fully investigated.

 Techniques, methods & infrastructure

-Human ex vivo skin explant cultures
+Human ex vivo (wounded) skin explant cultures